 That fist or deck of cards will deliver more than 25 grams of protein, and can be enjoyed in a million ways.
 And it doesn’t have to be plain chicken that makes you feel like you’re on a low carb diet.
-Try the Roasted Turkey with Herb Gravy from South Beach or this healthy recipe for stuffed souffle chicken for fast, simple weight loss meals that feels gourmet.
+Try this healthy recipe for stuffed souffle chicken for fast, simple weight loss meal that feels gourmet.

 It’s not just for Thanksgiving and bland, colorless lunch meat: Turkey not only contains 24 grams of protein in a three-ounce serving, but it’s also packed with phosphorous—a mineral used in building healthy bones and teeth.
 It’s also got about half of your day’s selenium, a mineral and antioxidant that plays an important role in thyroid function.

 Change up your view on the big bird—and add some sweetness and crunch to your lunch—by trying this turkey, pistachio and grape salad.